 Last Updated: November 2015

-My PhD student Sidney Amani is lead author on our upcoming ASPLOS 2016 paper, which reports on his work building verified file systems using verifying domain specific languages.
-This work was carried out as part of NICTA's Trustworthy File Systems team, and includes Liam O'Connor who I'm also supervising with Gabi Keller.
+My PhD student Sidney Amani is lead author on our upcoming paper at ASPLOS 2016, which reports on his work building verified file systems using verifying domain specific languages.
+This work was carried out as part of NICTA's Trustworthy File Systems project, and includes Liam O'Connor who I'm also supervising with Gabi Keller.